silverlabs-org/bitcoinsilver_core/test/functional/README.md

 - The oldest supported Python version is specified in [doc/dependencies.md](/doc/dependencies.md).
   Consider using [pyenv](https://github.com/pyenv/pyenv), which checks [.python-version](/.python-version),
   to prevent accidentally introducing modern syntax from an unsupported Python version.
-  The CI linter job also checks this, but [possibly not in all cases](https://github.com/bitcoin_silver/bitcoin_silver/pull/14884#discussion_r239585126).
+  The CI linter job also checks this, but [possibly not in all cases](https://github.com/MrVistos/bitcoinsilver/pull/14884#discussion_r239585126).
-- See [the python lint script](/test/lint/lint-python.sh) that checks for violations that could lead to bugs and issues in the test code.
+- See [the python lint script](/test/lint/lint-python.py) that checks for violations that could lead to bugs and issues in the test code.
 - Use [type hints](https://docs.python.org/3/library/typing.html) in your code to improve code readability and to detect possible bugs earlier.
-- Avoid wildcard imports
+- Avoid wildcard imports.
+- If more than one name from a module is needed, use lexicographically sorted multi-line imports in order to reduce the possibility of potential merge conflicts.
 - Use a module-level docstring to describe what the test is testing, and how it is testing it.
-- When subclassing the Bitcoin_SilverTestFramework, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
+- When subclassing the BitcoinTestFramework, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
 - Use `f'{x}'` for string formatting in preference to `'{}'.format(x)` or `'%s' % x`.